angary/bule-tutorial/README.md

    ```
    so that we can introduce new edges easily.
 6. Finally, it helps to split up our "models" and "rules".
-   We have a lot of `#ground x[y]` variables at the top, which encodes a graph, its vertices and colours.
+   We have a lot of `#ground x[y]` variables at the top, which encodes a graph of edges, and vertices, along with colours.
    We also have the clauses below which encode the graph colouring problem.

    It helps the split the file into 2, i.e. [graph_colouring_grounded.bul](graph_colouring_grounded.bul) (which represents the graph colouring problem) and [graph1.bul](graph1.bul) (which represents the graph in the image above).